dlsudatasci/dlsudatasci.github.io/content/_programs/masters.md

 ---
 category:
   - programs
 title: Master of Science in Data Science
-layout: program
+layout: under_construction
-permalink: "/programs/masters"
+permalink: '/programs/masters'
+description:
-description: 'The MS in Data Science program serves to fulfill the needs of students who face an initial career choice to meet the highly demanded data science skill sets in the job market.
+  'The MS in Data Science program serves to fulfill the needs of students who face an initial career choice to meet the highly demanded data science skill sets in the job market.
 Students who have extensive professional experience are also given opportunities to change their career paths by developing foundational